vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_proxy.md

 # Configure VCHs to Use Proxy Servers #

 If access to the Internet or to your private image registries requires the use of a proxy server, you must configure a virtual container host (VCH) to connect to the proxy server when you deploy it.
-The proxy is used only when pulling images, and not for any other purpose.
+The proxy is used only when using `docker login` to log in to secure registries and when using `docker pull` to pull images, and not for any other purpose.

 **IMPORTANT**: Configuring a VCH to use a proxy server does not configure proxy support on the containers that this VCH runs.
 Container developers must configure proxy servers on containers when they create them.